ccornix/groundzero/README.md

 There may be some rough edges as Nix Flakes are still considered experimental.

 This flake contains private system configurations; it is not guaranteed to work for anyone but myself, and may change swiftly and randomly without warning!
+For incomplete features and planned changes, check out the [to-do list](./TODO.md).

-Therefore, feel free to grab some inspiration from this repo but do not use it as a dependency. *"You don't want my crap, you want your own."* ([dasJ][dasj-dotfiles])
+Feel free to grab some inspiration from this repo but do not use it as a dependency. *"You don't want my crap, you want your own."* ([dasJ][dasj-dotfiles])

 ## Installation